Andreas Panayiotou (businessman): Personal life

+He has two sons from his first marriage.
+He and his second wife Susan live on a 20-acre estate in Epping Forest, and have three daughters.
 Panayiotou owns a £40-million Gulfstream G450 jet, a £12-million Mangusta 130 yacht, and two Cessna Citation jets, as well as a Range Rover, Ferrari Enzo, Lamborghini LP700, Rolls-Royce Phantom convertible, and a Bugatti Veyron.